Sadia0011/Yoga-Eve/questions_and_answers.md

 #### Answer: B

-<i>Write your explanation here</i>
-the function is expecting an argument,as there is nothing it will show undefined.
+<i>the function is expecting an argument,as there is nothing it will show undefined.</i>

 </p>
 </details>